 One travel tip for budget travelers: Museum cafés!
 Many of them are good value with a nice view, food, and environment.
 For example, I had lunch at the Helsinki National Museum café which was a lunch buffet.
 For 10 Euros or so they served soup and bread, salad bar, 2 main dishes of choice (beef stew and fish), and unlimited coffee (with paper cups to take away).
 I reckon it a much better deal than having a sandwich at the same price (or more) in the city…

-Other Museums in Helsinki that offers free entry with Helsinki Card:
+Other Museums that offer free entry with Helsinki Card

 - Finnish Nature Centre Haltia